nbspdev-prc/InstaSave/README.md

    - Select the `/ReadingTime` folder (the root of this project).

 4. **(Optional) Pin the Extension**
-   - Click the puzzle piece icon in Chrome and pin "InstagramPostDownload" for easy access.
+   - Click the puzzle piece icon in Chrome and pin "InstaSave" for easy access.

 ## Usage